jNrER/jNrER/README.md

 ### :neckbeard: About me :

 - 🎓 Meteorology Professional ⛅ ☔
-- 📈 I am Interested in data handling, visualization and analysis
+- 📈 Interested in data handling, visualization and analysis
-- 📊 I am fascinated by the power of data to inform decision-making.
+- 📊 Fascinated by the power of data to inform decision-making.
 - 👨🏽‍💻 I intend to study data science

 ### 🚀 Skills: